XakraD/xakra_skillbar/README.md

 To modify the color you must modify the file 'html/style.css' line 56 and 57.

+To change the key you must change the hash of the key in the file 'client/main.lua' line 69 and the html text in the file 'html/index.html' line 14.

 # How to use
 ```lua
     local Skillbar = exports['xakra_skillbar']:GetSkillbarObject()